Maira-Tanveer/Final-Year-Project-Anxiety-Detection/README.md

 ## Overview

-This is a *machine learning-powered web application* that analyzes *Urdu text* to detect anxiety.
-Users can input natural Urdu sentences describing their feelings or situations, and the app will predict:
+This is a *machine learning-powered web application* designed to detect anxiety from *Urdu text*.
+Users can input natural Urdu sentences describing their feelings or situations, and the app predicts:

 1. Whether the user is experiencing *anxiety or not* (Binary classification)
-2. If yes, the *type of anxiety* (Multiclass: e.g., Panic Disorder, Phobia, Selective Mutism, Social Anxiety, Agoraphobia, etc.)
+2. If yes, the *type of anxiety* (Multiclass: e.g., Panic Disorder, Phobia, Selective Mutism, Social Anxiety, etc.)
 3. The *severity level* of anxiety (Multiclass: Mild, Moderate, Severe, Panic)

-This project aims to promote early detection and awareness of mental health in South Asian communities by enabling interaction in the *native Urdu language*.
+The aim is to promote early detection and mental health awareness in *South Asian communities*, offering support in a private and culturally relevant way.

 ---

 ## Problem Statement

-In Urdu-speaking communities, *mental health awareness is very low*, often stigmatized, and clinical resources are limited.
-Many people avoid seeing psychologists due to cultural barriers like:
+In Urdu-speaking societies, mental health is often stigmatized or ignored due to cultural beliefs and lack of accessible resources.
+Common barriers include:

-* "We are not mad, why go to a psychologist?"
+- "We are not mad, why go to a psychologist?"
-* Shame and silence around emotional health
+- Shame and silence around emotional well-being
+- Lack of Urdu-language tools for early detection

-### Project Objectives:
+### Project Goals:

-* Make mental health screening accessible using a simple Urdu text input
+- Allow users to express feelings in *Urdu* and get quick, anonymous anxiety assessments
-* Build an NLP + ML system to detect anxiety, its type, and severity
+- Use NLP + ML to detect anxiety type and severity
-* Provide results in a *private, culturally relevant, and non-judgmental way*
+- Create a friendly and *non-judgmental* interface

 ---

 ## Dataset

-There was *no existing dataset* for anxiety detection in Urdu, so we:

-* *Created our own custom dataset* (approx. 12,000 Urdu entries)
-* Labeled with:
+Since no public dataset was available, we created a *custom dataset* of approx. *12,000 Urdu entries*, labeled with:

-  * binary: 0 (No Anxiety), 1 (Anxiety)
+- binary: 0 (No Anxiety), 1 (Anxiety)
-  * all_labels: Type of anxiety (e.g., Panic, Phobia, Selective Mutism)
+- all_labels: Type of anxiety (e.g., Panic, Phobia, Selective Mutism)
-  * levels: Severity — Mild, Moderate, Severe, Panic
+- levels: Severity level (Mild, Moderate, Severe, Panic)

 ### Annotation Process:

-* Manual labeling based on real-life examples
+- Labeled manually using real-life examples
-* Verified by psychology students and reviewed by professionals
+- Reviewed by psychology students and mental health professionals

 ---

 ## Tech Stack

-### Frontend:
+### Frontend

-* *React.js* with *Tailwind CSS*
+- *React.js* with *Tailwind CSS*
-* Responsive UI for mobile and desktop
+- Responsive and user-friendly design for web and mobile
-* Clean design for better emotional comfort during input
+- Emotionally comforting interface

-### Backend:
+### Backend

-* *(In Progress)* Flask or Django will be used
-* Will handle:
+- *Flask* (or *Django*) — in progress
+- Handles:

-  * Urdu text preprocessing
+  - Urdu text preprocessing
-  * Model inference (loading trained ML models)
+  - ML model inference
-  * API endpoints for frontend-backend communication
+  - API for frontend communication

-### Machine Learning:
+### Machine Learning

-* *Preprocessing*: Tokenization, Urdu stopword removal, TF-IDF
+- *Preprocessing:* Urdu tokenization, stopword removal, TF-IDF vectorization
-* *Models*:
+- *Models Used:*

-  * Binary: SVM, LightGBM (Top performers)
+  - Binary classification: SVM, LightGBM
-  * Multiclass: XGBoost, LightGBM, SVM
+  - Multiclass classification: XGBoost, LightGBM, SVM
-* *Training Strategy*:
+- *Training Strategy:*

-  * Split: 70% Train, 10% Validation, 20% Test
+  - Train/Validation/Test Split: 70/10/20
-  * Metrics: Accuracy, Weighted F1-score
+  - Evaluation: Accuracy, Weighted F1-score
-* *Current Status*:

-  * Initial training complete
-  * *Hyperparameter tuning is in progress* for better performance
+- *Status:* Base models trained; hyperparameter tuning in progress

 ---

 ## Features

-* Urdu text input from user
+- Urdu text input box
-* Predicts and displays:
+- Displays:
   1. *Anxiety Presence* (Yes/No)
   2. *Anxiety Type*
   3. *Anxiety Severity Level*
-* Simple, emotionally friendly interface
+- Clear and calm design, no complex medical jargon
-* Designed for all age groups, with no clinical jargon
+- Built to be accessible for all age groups

 ---

 ## Future Work

-* Complete backend integration with React frontend
+- Complete backend integration with frontend
-* Add interactive visualizations for personal history tracking
+- Add personal history tracking and visualizations
-* Mobile app version (React Native or Flutter)
+- Mobile app version (React Native / Flutter)
-* Multilingual expansion (Punjabi, Pashto, etc.)
+- Add multilingual support (Punjabi, Pashto, etc.)
-* Switch to transformer-based models like *mBERT* or *XLM-RoBERTa*
+- Upgrade to transformer models like *mBERT* or *XLM-RoBERTa*

 ---

 ## Getting Started

-To run the project locally:
+To run this project locally:

+### Frontend

 bash
-# Frontend
+cd frontend
 npm install
 npm start

-# Backend (once added)
+### Backend (in progress)

+bash
+cd backend
 pip install -r requirements.txt python app.py

-### Libraries Used:

-* *Frontend*: React, Tailwind CSS
-* *Backend*: Flask (or Django)
-* *ML*: scikit-learn, XGBoost, LightGBM, pandas, matplotlib, seaborn

 ---

+## Libraries Used

+- *Frontend:* React, Tailwind CSS
+- *Backend:* Flask (or Django)
+- *ML/NLP:* scikit-learn, XGBoost, LightGBM, pandas, matplotlib, seaborn

+---

 ## About the Developer

-Created by a final-year Computer Science student with a deep interest in *mental health, Urdu language processing, and **socially impactful AI solutions*.
+This project is developed by a final-year *Computer Science student* with a passion for:

+- Mental health advocacy
+- Urdu NLP
+- Socially impactful AI solutions

 ---

 ## License

 This project is open-source for academic and non-commercial use.
-Please *cite or credit* the repository if you use the code or dataset.
+*Please credit this repository if you use the code or dataset.*

+---